 Before joining Wilentz in 2019, Ms. Seslar handled environmental and land use matters throughout New Jersey and New York.
 She has extensive experience with state and federal environmental remediation, including CERCLA/Superfund litigation and allocations, as well as environmental permitting and regulatory compliance involving wetlands, coastal/CAFRA areas, riparian/tidelands law, and flood hazard areas.
 She has also counseled clients on development, redevelopment, zoning, and corporate transactions.

-Ms. Seslar is a member of the New Jersey State Bar Association, Environmental Law Section, and a member of the Professional Women of Building in the Garden State.
+Actively involved in the professional legal community, Ms. Seslar is a member of the New Jersey State Bar Association, Environmental Law Section, and a member of the Professional Women of Building in the Garden State.
 In 2019, she wrote “Protections Extended to Townhouse Owners Seeking to Rebuild After Sandy,” published by the New Jersey Law Journal, about the Flood Hazard Area Control Act amendments and the Gross v.
 Iannuzzi precedent-setting court ruling that allows reconstruction of Superstorm Sandy-damaged properties to flood-safety standards without municipal approval.

-She is admitted to practice in New Jersey and New York.
+Ms. Seslar is admitted to practice in New Jersey and New York.